seelabs/scratch_docs/xls-xchainbridge.md

 ##### 2.4.2.2.
 Implementation Details

-Since `XChainCreateAccountClaimState` is ordered, it's possible for this object to collect a quorum of signatures but not be able to execute yet.
-For this reason an empty signature may be sent to a `XChainCreateAccountClaimState` and if it already has a quorum of signatures it will execute.
-The witness servers will detect when this needs to happen.
+Since `XChainCreateAccountClaimState` is ordered, the witness servers are designed to always delvier attestations in order, and this object should not collect a quorum of attestions but not be able to execute yet.
+However, if this situation should occur (via a buggy attestation server, for example) then the object will not execute yet and another attestation will need to be sent to the object in order to execute it.
+It's OK to send an attestation that is already on the object.

 ## 3. The Witness Server

-The witness server is a part of the bridge between a sidechain and a mainchain.
-It listens to the door accounts on both sides of the bridge and signs attestations for cross-chain transfer transactions, essentially affirming that a transaction on the source account happened, so the value can be claimed on the destination account.
-They are essentially acting as an oracle, to “prove” that the value was locked/burned on the source account, which allows the recipient to then claim (via minting/ unlocking) the equivalent funds on the destination account.
-The witness servers do not need to talk to each other; they only talk to the two chains.
+A witness server helps provide proof that some event happened on either the locking-chain or the issuing-chain.
+It does not validate transactions, or corrdinate with other witness servers.
+Instead it subscribes to a transaction stream from the chains.
+When they detect an event of interest, they create an attestation (a signed message) and use the `XChainAddClaimAttestation` transaction or the `XChainAddAccountCreateAttestation` to add their attestation that the event happened.
+When a quorum of signatures are collected on the ledger, the transaction predicated on that event happening is unlocked (and may be triggered automatically when the quorum of signatures is reached).

+Since submitting a signature requires submitting a transaction and paying a fee, supporting rewards for signatures is an important requirement.
+Of course, the reward can be higher than the fee, providing an incentive for running a witness server.

 It is possible for a witness server to provide attestations for one chain only - and it is possible for the door account on the locking chain to have a different signer's list than the door account on the issuing chain.
 The initial implementation of the witness server assumes it is providing attestation for both chains, however it is desirable to allow witness servers that only know about one of the chains.